 Back in November, I wrote a post about being overwhelmed.
 Well, guess what?
 It’s that time of year again!
 It’s nearing the end of term, and not only are deadlines being thrown at you, but big events are happening: namely, the Law Review Launch Event and mooting finals.
-On top of that, revision period and exams and lurking just around the corner, ready to pounce on you whether you’re ready for them or not.
+On top of that, revision period and exams are lurking just around the corner, ready to pounce on you whether you’re ready for them or not.

 This week, I’ve been completely overwhelmed by a combination of end of term (which means exams), Chairperson campaigning (shameless plug), and the Launch Event all coinciding.
 I completely saw this moment coming when I decided to run for Chairperson months ago, but it blindsided me nonetheless.
 It just goes to show that you can be as prepared as possible for something and still not be ready.

 Having said that, an impending doom isn’t necessarily something to be scared of.
 We should always take all challenges head on and do everything to the best of our ability.
 If we fail, at least we tried our absolute best and we know what to improve on.
 If we succeed, then we know what we’ve done is great, but we can still improve and take the next step of mastering whatever the challenge brings forth.

 If only I could practice what I preach!
 This is something I’ve been working on; admittedly, I don’t do everything to the best of my ability and I’ve come to realise this over the past year.
 Sometimes, when I fail at something, I’m not sure if it’s because I didn’t try my hardest or I genuinely wasn’t good or prepared enough.